reduxjs/redux/docs/faq/DesignDecisions.md

 As described in the [Store FAQ](./OrganizingState.md#organizing-state-non-serializable), if you are okay with things like persistence and time-travel debugging not working as intended, you are  welcome to put non-serializable items into your Redux store.

-Serialization enables the brower to store all actions that have been dispatched, as well as the previous store states, with much less memory.
+Serialization enables the browser to store all actions that have been dispatched, as well as the previous store states, with much less memory.
 Rewinding and 'hot reloading' the store is central to the Redux developer experience and the function of Redux DevTools.
-This also enables deserialized actions to be stored on the server and re-serialized in the brower in the case of server-side rendering with Redux.
+This also enables deserialized actions to be stored on the server and re-serialized in the browser in the case of server-side rendering with Redux.

 #### Further Information
 **Articles**